 From the earliest depictions of the expeditions up 🏔 Mont-Blanc, through to 🎨 JMW Turner, Renoir, Cézanne and Hodler, so many artists have been drawn to the majesty of our high peaks, to our valleys, to our mountain lakes, rivers and glaciers. 🌿 Nature and 🎨 art: they go hand-in-hand . . .

 Here are some of the 🎨 Romantics’ and Impressionists’ visions of 🏔 Mont-Blanc and 💦 Lac d’Annecy (JMW Turner, Gabriel Loppé, Albert Bierstadt, Renoir, Cézanne, Hodler):

 And the ⛪ churches and chapels that abound in our 🏔 majestic mountain valleys are also testament to enduring art complementing nature: with art inside and outside – soaring steeples, frescoes, stained glass window . . . (note: you can explore some of the ⛪ Baroque churches and chapels of our mountain valleys on the walking route Sentier du Baroque; see here).

-As well as some 🖼 permanent outdoor exhibitions 🏔 au Pays du Mont-Blanc, we are treated to 🖼 new and ephemeral outdoor exhibitions across the spectrum of seasons: 📷 photography, 🎨 sculptures, 🖼 canvasses . . .
+As well as some 🖼 permanent outdoor exhibitions 🏔 au Pays du Mont-Blanc, we are treated to 🖼 new and ephemeral outdoor exhibitions across the passing seasons: 📷 photography, 🎨 sculptures, 🖼 canvases . . .

 This article explores some of the 🏔 OUTDOOR SPACES au Pays du Mont-Blanc (and beyond) used to showcase this art!